mo22/react-native-mo-orientation/readme.md

 ## TODO
-- [ ] check which is the correct field for orientations (check tablet etc.?) on android display.getRotation() or configuration.getOrientation() ? tablets are supposed to return rotation = 0 for orientation landscape?
+- [ ] check which is the correct field for orientations (check tablet etc.?) on android display.getRotation() or configuration.getOrientation() ?